By Essie Wambui

 Addressing the congregation, Amb.
 Lanyasunya underscored that Kenya has been and would continue to be a beacon of peace for the region.

-He pointed out that by attacking Kenya, al-Shabab intended among other intentions to divide Kenyans.
+He pointed out that by attacking Kenya, al-Shabab intended among other goals to divide Kenyans.
 “By isolating and killing Christians, they want to sow seeds of discord among various faiths.”
 He said.

 Emphasizing that the constitution of Kenya guaranteed freedom of worship for every citizen, the Ambassador urged Kenyans to not fall into the trap of division, but instead stand together irrespective of their religion, to defend this freedom.